deepshikha04yadav/Sports-Quota-Recruitment/README.md

 Built using Django (Python Web Framework), this project ensures secure data handling, role-based access, and easy database management.

+The **Sports Quota Recruitment System** is a web-based application designed to streamline the process of candidate registration, verification, and management for sports quota admissions.
+Built with Django and customizable for any institution(made as a part of internship completion at BLW(Banaras Locomotive Works)), it provides secure, paperless workflows for both applicants and administrators.

 ---

 ## 🌟 Features